github0null/keil-assistant/README_EN.md

 * The Keil configuration that the plug-in will read is: file structure, header directory, and macro list
 * Whenever the Keil project file changes, the plug-in automatically updates the view corresponding to vscode, as well as the header file configuration of the C/C++ plug-in
-* Since Keil only writes to the project file when closed, you need to close Keil if you want to refresh to the plug-in after changing the project structure
 * Functions such as compilation are called directly from the keil command line

 ## Attention 🚩

 * **.uvproj** corresponds to Keil C51 project，**.uvprojx** corresponds to Keil MDK project
+* Since Keil only writes to the project file when closed, you need to close Keil if you want to refresh to the plug-in View after changing the project structure